 Netcapital currently only offers common stock investments, though investors should be aware they will not be listed on the company’s cap table, nor will they have voting rights.
 Via Netcapital’s entrepreneur FAQ:

 All shares sold through Netcapital are held by our partner custodian who has the right and obligation to exercise all provisions, covenants, and other rights (including voting rights) of the securities by proxy.
-This means that there is only one investor on your cap table that represents all shareholders who invested in your company through Netcapital.
+This means that there is only one legal holder of record on your cap table that represents all shareholders who invested in your company through Netcapital.

 Netcapital fee structure